Disappearance of Madeleine McCann: Operation Grange

 In May 2011, under Home Secretary Theresa May, Scotland Yard launched an investigative review, Operation Grange, with a team of 29 detectives and eight civilians.
 The announcement of the review appeared to have been triggered by a News International campaign by way of The Sun.
 The issue of whether this request was the result of "threats" or "persuasion" from News International chief executive Rebekah Brooks was one of the issues raised at the Leveson Inquiry.

 On 11 May 2011, as it was serializing Kate's book, Madeleine, the front page of The Sun hosted an open letter from the McCanns in which they asked Prime Minister David Cameron to set up a new inquiry; 20,000 people signed the newspaper's petition that day.
 On the same day, according to her testimony to the Leveson Inquiry, May spoke by telephone, at her instigation, to Brooks and Dominic Mohan, editor of The Sun.
 The next day she wrote to the commissioner of the Metropolitan Police, Sir Paul Stephenson, to say that Portuguese police had agreed to cooperate with a British inquiry.
 Within 24 hours, Cameron made the announcement about Operation Grange, to be financed by a Home Office contingency fund.

 Operation Grange was led by Commander Simon Foy.
 Detective Chief Inspector Andy Redwood of Scotland Yard's Homicide and Serious Crime Command was the first senior investigating officer, reporting to Detective Chief Superintendent Hamish Campbell.
 The team consisted of three detective inspectors, five detective sergeants, nineteen detective constables, and around six civilian staff.
 By July 2013 the review had become an investigation.
 When Redwood retired in 2014, he was replaced by DCI Nicola Wall.

 The team had tens of thousands of documents translated, released an age-progressed image, and investigated over 8,000 potential sightings.
 By 2015 they had taken 1,338 statements, collected 1,027 exhibits, and investigated 650 sex offenders and 60 persons of interest.
 The inquiry was scaled back in October 2015 and the number of officers reduced to four.
 The Home Secretary approved an additional £95,000 of funding in April 2016 for what the Metropolitan Police Commissioner, Sir Bernard Hogan-Howe, said was one remaining line of inquiry.
 Another £85,000 was approved to cover up to September 2017; and £150,000 to cover until 31 March 2019, taking the cost of the inquiry to £11.75 million.
 The Home Office said it would approve similar funding for 2019.

+In September 2025, the Metropolitan Police requested an interview with Brückner ahead of his release from a German prison, but he declined.